 A-B Tech recognizes the rights of students and is dedicated to resolving student complaints in a timely, fair, and reasonable manner.
-Any student, including those participating in online/distance courses and high school dual enrollment courses offered at any A-B

-Tech site may file a complaint and request a review.
+Any student, including those participating in online/distance courses and high school dual enrollment courses offered at any A-B Tech site may file a complaint and request a review.
 Students unable to attend hearings in person may request electronic options throughout the respective appeal process.
 A-B Tech recognizes the following categories of written student complaints: Grade Appeals, Student Appeals, Discrimination and Harassment grievances, including Sexual Misconduct, and Code of Student Conduct Violation Appeals.
 As such, A-B Tech follows guidelines set forth in the Grade Appeals Policy and Procedure (see pages 49-50), the Student Appeals Policy and Procedure (see pages 51-52), the Non-Discrimination and Harassment Policy and Procedure (see pages 42), the Sexual Misconduct Policy and Procedure (see page 59), Code of Student Conduct Policy and Procedure (see page 53), and the Student Due Process Policy and Procedures (see page 58) when addressing student complaints.
 The College is committed to a prompt and fair resolution of any issues that arise between students and College employees and takes great care to ensure these policies and procedures are reviewed, updated and consistently followed when addressing student complaints.

 A-B Tech is dedicated to resolving student complaints in a timely, fair, and amicable manner.
 A formal student complaint is a written request for a college action or decision to be reviewed to ensure compliance with College policies.
 A complaint may or may not be grade related.
 Any student, including those participating in online/distance courses, may file a complaint and request a review.
-For students attending A-B Tech who would like to file a formal written complaint, the College has two policies, one for Grade related complaints (Grade Appeals) and one for Non-Grade related complaints (Student Appeals).
+For students attending A-B Tech who would like to file a formal written complaint, the student can contact Office of the Vice President of Student Services at 828-398-7143.